georgeweigt/img/README.md

-Instructions for use with Virtual ][
+Instructions for use with Virtual II

-1. Start a virtual Apple 2e.
+1. Start a virtual Apple IIe.

 2. Click the Setup icon and put a SCSI card in Slot 7.